Sauromatian culture: Political development

 According to the Greek historian Herodotus, the Sauromatians were descendants of Amazons and young Scythians who lived in the area beyond the Tanais.
 Women rode on horseback, joined their husbands in war, and wore the same dress as men.
+Furthermore:

+"They do not set aside their maidenhood until they have killed three enemies, and even then they do not enter into a marriage until they have made the traditional sacrifices.
+Once a woman has taken a husband to herself, she stops riding horseback unless there is a tribe-wide military campaign.
+These women do not have a right breast.
+While they are still infants, their mothers apply a specially made hot bronze device to their right breast and burn it so that growth stops.
+The result is that all growth and strength shifts to the right shoulder and arm."

 The Sauromatians spoke a "corrupt form" of the Scythian language, which might be explained by the influence of the Andronovo culture in the development of the Sauromatian culture.

 During the 6th to 5th centuries BCE, the Lower Volga Sauromatians were constituted of either a number of tribes or of a single tribe sharing a common ethnic identity, and united into a single polity bounded to the west by the Don river and to the east by the Volga river.
 By the end of the 5th century BCE, groups of the Sauromatians had moved to the west and settled around Lake Maeotis along the Royal Scythians and the Maeotians.

 The Sauromatians maintained peaceful relations with their western neighbours, the Scythians, who were also an Iranic equestrian nomadic people.
 A long road starting in Scythia and continuing towards the eastern regions of Asia existed thanks to these friendly relations.

 When the Persian Achaemenid king Darius I attacked the Scythians in 513 BCE, the Sauromatian king Scopasis supported the Scythians.